|MEETING PLACE:||Signal Mountain Public Boat Ramp—Grand Teton National Park

 Please indicate on your guest registration form whether you want to rent a sleep kit or if you prefer to bring your own.

 - Sleep Kit: Can be rented for $25 per person.
-Sleep kits consist of a sleeping bag, deluxe 3-inch thick foam and air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.
+Sleep kits consist of a sleeping bag, deluxe 3-inch air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.

-- Sleeping Pad Only: The deluxe 3-inch thick foam and air-filled pad only may be rented for $10
+- Sleeping Pad Only: The deluxe 3-inch air-filled pad only may be rented for $10

 - 2-Person Tent: We provide 2 person tents.
 It is assumed you will share this tent with another person.
 You can (if you prefer) have a tent to yourself for an additional charge of $30 per tent.